Srikanth-2506/demo-repo/README.md

-# demo
+# HII SRIKANTH

-some summary hae to write in it wqait until   i will come back
+some summary i  have  to write.  wait until   i will come back.